 Q. What is Hudson Valley Gives?

-Hudson Valley Gives is a day of giving fueled by passion, collaboration and the power of social media.
-You can think of it as a type of digital telethon that benefits hundreds of much-deserving nonprofits in our area.
-Hudson Valley Gives is an initiative of the Community Foundation of Orange and Sullivan, in association with other great organizations that support the nonprofit community.
+Hudson Valley Gives is a day of giving fueled by the power of social media and collaboration.
+Hudson Valley Gives is an initiative of Community Foundation of Orange and Sullivan.

 Q. When is Hudson Valley Gives?